 - Sweating

-In many cases, symptoms improve after about 72 hours and begin to completely resolve within a week after the drug was last used.
+In many cases, symptoms improve after about 72 hours and begin to resolve within a week after the drug was last used.
 Factors that impact the length and severity of detox include your history of substance use and overall physical health.

 Some individuals experience psychological symptoms for several months after physical detox has ended.
 These can include fatigue, difficulty sleeping, anxiety and depression.
 Treatment programs can help you manage ongoing symptoms with medication, therapy and self-care techniques.